 Students seeking to apply for a dual undergraduate/graduate program should carefully review the specific program requirements listed on this site and in the Undergraduate Catalog.
 Those eligible to apply should complete the Dual Degree Application and submit it to the College of Arts and Sciences Office of Academic Assistance (25 Park Place, Suite 300).

-Students are required to meet with the college’s dual degree advisor, Rene Mondy (email@example.com), in the Office of Academic Assistance (25 Park Place, Suite 300) as part of the admission process.
+Students are encouraged to meet with the college’s dual degree advisor, Rene Mondy , in the Office of Academic Assistance.
+To make an appointment with Rene Mondy, please call 404-413-5000.
 The college will make a dual degree program admission decision within two to four weeks of the department review of the applicant’s materials.